Peer Health Educator Program

 Peer Health Educators participate in one of five different specialty topic groups which focus on: alcohol and drug risk reduction, body empowerment, sexual health, sexual violence prevention, and emotional resilience.

 - Alcohol & Other Drug Risk Reduction (AOD)

 - Peer Sexual Health Education (PSHE)

-- Sexual Health Outreach
+- Sexual health outreach

-- Women's Empowerment and Violence Education (WEAVE)
+- Western's Empowerment and Violence Education (WEAVE)

-Many of our students tell us that their experience with the Peer Health Educator program was the highlight of their college career.
-The connections they make both with the University and with other students only accentuate the knowledge and experience they obtained in health education.
-There are many reasons students get involved with the Peer Health Educator progra.The program can:
+Many of our students tell us their experience with the Peer Health Educator program was the highlight of their college career.
+The connections they make both with the university and with other students only accentuate the knowledge and experience they obtain while participating in health advocacy work.
+There are many reasons students get involved with the Peer Health Educator program.
+Students who participate in our program receive: